HYAR7E/ANN/machines/README.md

 Furthermore, each visible unit is connected to all the hidden units (this connection is undirected, so each hidden unit is also connected to all the visible units), and the bias unit is connected to all the visible units and all the hidden units.
 To make learning easier, we restrict the network so that no visible unit is connected to any other visible unit and no hidden unit is connected to any other hidden unit.

-For example, suppose we have a set of six movies (Harry Potter, Avatar, LOTR 3, Gladiator, Titanic, and Glitter) and we ask users to tell us which ones they want to watch.
+For example, suppose we have a set of six movies (Harry Potter, Avatar, LOTR 3, Gladiator, Titanic, and Kimi no nawa) and we ask users to tell us which ones they want to watch.
 If we want to learn two latent units underlying movie preferences -- for example, two natural groups in our set of six movies appear to be SF/fantasy (containing Harry Potter, Avatar, and LOTR 3) and Oscar winners (containing LOTR 3, Gladiator, and Titanic), so we might hope that our latent units will correspond to these categories -- then our RBM would look like the following:

 [![RBM Example](http://dl.dropbox.com/u/10506/blog/rbms/rbm-example.png)](http://dl.dropbox.com/u/10506/blog/rbms/rbm-example.png)